jasmin-lang/jasmin/compiler/README.md

 More information about this compiler (build instructions in particular) can be found on the online [wiki](https://github.com/jasmin-lang/jasmin/wiki).

-The Jasmin compiler itself is free software.
-All files in this distribution are, unless specified otherwise, licensed under the [MIT license](LICENSE).
+The Jasmin compiler is free software.
+All files in this distribution are, by default, licensed under the [MIT license](LICENSE).
 The exceptions are given below.

 The files `src/puf.ml` and `src/puf.mli` are distributed under the terms of the GNU Library General Public License version 2.1, with the special exception on